kevquirk/fuckedweb/index.md

 ---
 title: The Web Is Fucked
 description: The web is fucked and there's nothing we can do about it.
-This is a manifesto by Kev Quirk looking back at Web 1.0 and why it was better.
+Kev Quirk looks back fondly at Web 1.0.
 layout: default
 image: /assets/images/feature.webp
 ---